ComScore

 • Why I Love It: vegan, gluten free, no cook, <10 ingredients

 Bitter herbs, but make them elegant.
-All this Passover recipe takes is whisking a quick maple-citrus dressing together and tossing the veggies in it.
+All this Passover recipe requires is whisking a quick maple-citrus dressing together and tossing the veggies and crunchy nuts in it until evenly coated.
 Boom, your work is done.

 33. Jelly-Glazed Salmon